 - Traditional Research Validation: Social media insights, like other traditional methods including desk research, can be used to create the survey design and to validate findings from survey projects.
 To keep it simple, as mentioned earlier, 85% of the online reviews are generated by 29% of the consumers who have an online presence.
 Hence, we could use this 29% to confirm if both social insights and your survey (i.e. quantitative data analysis) are aligned.

 - New Product Development: Social media listening is a great tool to drive innovation.
 The social media data collected, could be segmented using behavioral, demographic, and geographic indicators, and further used to analyze unmet needs, potentially resulting in ideas for new product development.

 - Marketing Optimisation: With social, marketers can measure real-time campaign insights, launches and changes to brand reputation, and go on to take “right-time” actions.
 Join our webinar on the benefits of right-time marketing vs. real-time marketing, to learn more.

 - Trend Tracking: Qualitative insights gathered from social media, over a significant amount of time, could be quantified to measure the impact of key market events (like event sponsorship, competitor’s product launch, a new marketing channel, shifting loyalty towards your brand ambassador, etc.) on your brand.
 Download our case study on measuring sponsorship ROI for Barclays Premier League event.

 - Competitive intelligence: What is the share of voice?
 Who are the key influencers?
 What are the customer perceptions of your brand and your competitors?
 Social media listening and analytics can provide answers to above and more.
 View our on-demand webinar on “The Power of Influence” to learn how to turn influencers into allies.

-In conclusion, the key takeaways are that social analytics and the generated insights can be used as an early indicator of changes in brand health.
+In conclusion, the key takeaways are that social analytics and the generated insights can be used as an early indicator of changes in brand intelligence.
 It also provides the color commentary that can be leveraged to understand movements in measures such as Synthesio Ranking.
 Intelligent social listening can pick up on positive/negative sentiments, and attitudinal shifts that will eventually show up in traditional structured measures.

 What is your take on social media analytics/intelligence replacing traditional market research?
 Share below.